grafana/faro-web-sdk/packages/react/README.md

 const browserRouter = withFaroRouterInstrumentation(reactBrowserRouter);
 ```

+// Conclusion:
+// - This is all you need to setup instrumentation and automatically capture events
+// - Next:
+//   - see documentation on capturing custom events
+//   - see error boundary, component profiler, SSR support

 ## Upgrade to a data router

-This section describes how to upgrade the Faro React router instrumentation if you already have a
-React app instrumented which does not use data routers.
+This section describes how to upgrade the Faro React router instrumentation if you already have a React app instrumented which does not use data routers.

-First change the configuration of the ReactInstrumentation inside the `initializeFaro()` function.

-1. Change the `version` property from the router version you are using, `ReactRouterVersion.[V4|V5|V6]`,
+In the `ReactIntegration` call, change the `version` property from `ReactRouterVersion.[V4|V5|V6]` to `ReactRouterVersion.V6_data_router`.
-   to `ReactRouterVersion.V6_data_router`.

-2. Update the dependencies provided in the `dependencies` object

-If you use React Router v4 or v5:

-Remove the `history` and `Route` dependencies and add the `matchRoutes` function exported by
+If you use React Router v4 or v5 remove the `history` and `Route` dependencies and add the `matchRoutes` function exported by `react-router-dom`.
-`react-router-dom`

-If you use React Router v6, remove the following dependencies from the dependencies `object`:
+If you use React Router v6 remove the following dependencies from the dependencies `object`:

 - `createRoutesFromChildren`
 - `Routes`
 - `useLocation`
 - `useNavigationType`

-After you updated the dependencies the ReactIntegration config looks like this:
+The `ReactIntegration` call should look similar to:

 ```ts
 import { matchRoutes } from 'react-router-dom';